fdlpm/qgroundcontrol/README.md

 QGroundcontrol has functionality that is dependent on the operating system and libraries installed by the user.
 The following sections describe these features, their dependencies, and how to disable/alter them during the build process.
 These features can be forcibly enabled/disabled by specifying additional values for variables either at the command line when calling `qmake` or in the `user_config.pri`.
 When calling `qmake` additional variables can be set using the syntax `VARIABLE="SPACE_SEPARATED_VALUES"`, which can be repeated for multiple variables.
 For example: `qmake DEFINES="DISABLE_QUPGRADE DISABLE_SPEECH" MAVLINK_CONF="sensesoar"` disables the QUpgrade widget, speech functionality, and sets the MAVLink dialect to sensesoar.
 These values can be more permanently specified by setting them in the `user_config.pri` file in the root directly.
 Create this file as a plain text file and ensure it ends in .pri (not .pri.txt!).

 **NOTE:** Any variables specified at the command line call to `qmake` will override those set in `user_config.pri`.

-### QUpgrade
-QUpgrade is a submodule (a Git feature like a sub-repository) that contains extra functionality.
-It is compiled in by default if it has initialized and updated.
-It can be disabled by specifying `DISABLE_QUPGRADE` in the `DEFINES` variable.

-To include QUpgrade functionality run the following (only needs to be done once after cloning the qggroundcontrol git repository):
-* `git submodule init`
-* `git submodule update`

-The QUpgrade module relies on `libudev` on Linux platforms, so be sure to install the development version of that package.

 ### Specifying MAVLink dialects
 The MAVLink dialect compiled by default by QGC is for the pixhawk.
 Setting the `MAVLINK_CONF` variable sets the dialects.